 Our next stop was a small canyon (leading to a dead end) with more carvings, but also just a really cool showcase of the unique geology and rock formations that Wadi Rum boasts.
 Look at those weird bubbly layers on the rock—literally the only way I can think of to describe it.

-Yes, you read that right.
+Yep, you read that right.
 Next up was a chance to hike up a dune and ride the waves (of sand) down.
 I went first, and BOY I sometimes forget how much I hate walking in sand.
 It is the absolute worst on my hip.
 So I actually only made it halfway up the dune before deciding that was quite far enough thank you very much, and strapping the board on.

-I felt pretty badass up there.
+Gonna be honest, I felt pretty badass up there.
 And then I got sandblasted (the second pic) and was thankful for my scarf.
 But it surprised me how easy it was to board down.
 I’d tried a bit of surfing and some snow sport previously, so approached this with some trepidation—but it was really awesome and easy.